 My printmaking career owes much to those years of building.
 Learning to work with wood, to line things up and judge by eye, to draw up plans and implement them into 3 dimensions: this was my printmaking apprenticeship.
 My materials are now pigments, carved woodblocks, and paper, my pursuit is with line, shape and color; but it still feels like the same process of visualizing something, analyzing it into parts and then putting hand to tool to make a thing.”

-Cancellation Policy: We ask that you to give us 10 days notice if you need to cancel for a full refund minus a $25 cancellation fee.
+Cancellation Policy: We ask that you to give us three week notice if you need to cancel for a full refund minus a $25 cancellation fee.
 Cancellations should be made by phone by calling (603) 387-3463.
 This provides us the opportunity to fill the space.
 We are sorry, but we cannot give refunds or issue credits for missed classes or no shows.